-The Mohammed Bin Rashid Medical Research Institute on the 7th floor of Al Jalila Foundation has a collaborative area, 3 meeting rooms, 5 faculty offices, and an extensive write-up area with desks and computer terminals to accommodate 60 graduate students, post-doctoral fellows and laboratory assistants.
+The MBRU-BRC on the 7th floor of the Al Jalila Foundation building has a collaborative area, 3 meeting rooms, 5 faculty offices, and an extensive write-up area with desks and computer terminals to accommodate 60 graduate students\, post-doctoral fellows and laboratory assistants.

 Entry to the laboratory section of the 7th floor is regulated by an access control system.
-The layout includes a large (320 M2) open laboratory fully equipped with state-of-the-art instrumentation and fitted with 10 large island benches which can each accommodate 6 persons.
-The facility also has 3 tissue culture laboratories, an equipment room, a chemical store, a service room, a cold room, a tissue bank, a microscopy room and dedicated laboratories for molecular pathology and genetics.
-A basement facility incorporates a space for animal facilities.
+The layout includes a large (320 m2) open laboratory fully equipped with state-of-the-art instrumentation and fitted with 10 large island benches which can each accommodate 6 persons\.
+The facility also has 3 tissue culture laboratories, an equipment room, a chemical store, a service room, a cold room, a tissue bank, a microscopy room and dedicated laboratories for histopathology, molecular biology, and genetics.
+A basement facility incorporates a space for animal facilities and a general store.

-6.1.6.2 MBRU Research Labs
+6.1.4.2 MBRU Research Laboratories

-The 4th floor of the MBRU building houses a suite of 2 research laboratories.
+The 4th floor (left wing) of the MBRU building houses a suite of 2 microbiology research laboratories.
 It also includes a tissue culture suite with 2 rooms, as well as a cold room, chemical and consumable stores.